cran-task-views/MetaAnalysis/MetaAnalysis.md

 psychometric data-sets.

 #### Others

-`r pkg("CRTSize")` provides meta-analysis as part of a package primarily dedicated to the determination of sample size in cluster randomised trials in particular by simulating adding a new study to the meta-analysis.

 `r pkg("CAMAN")` offers the possibility of using finite semiparametric mixtures as an alternative to the random effects model